Omkar211202/Omkar_Notes/content/MBA/Business, Government & Society.md

 ### Fourteen principles of  ethics:
 code:C2D2IMEGOPRPT
-- categorical imperative
+- categorical imperative: do that thing that is considered good by all people in the world.
-- conventional ethic
+- conventional ethic: follow the social norms, traditions accepted by the masses.
-- disclosure
+- disclosure: relevant information should be openly shared and can be easily done.
-- doctrine of the mean
+- doctrine of the mean: no excess and deficiency.
-- ends means ethic
+- ends means ethic: if end result is good means the "Means" is justified.
-- golden rule
+- golden rule: Do onto others what you expect from them.
-- intuition ethic
+- intuition ethic: inherent sense of discretion and discrimination.
-- might equals right ethic
+- might equals right ethic: responsible for the work you have done.
-- organization ethic
+- organization ethic: must not disobey the foundations of the organization.
-- principle of equal freedom
+- principle of equal freedom: maximum freedom provided it does not infringe on the equal freedom of others.
-- proportionality ethic
+- proportionality ethic: actions should not cause harm more than the benefit.
-- rights ethic
+- rights ethic: Each and everyone's right is upheld in the process.
-- theory of justice
+- theory of justice:  fairness and equality,
-- utilitarian
+- utilitarian: maximizes overall happiness or utility for the greatest number of people.

 ### Ratan Tata:
 1. No metrics to measure for employee well being, customer happiness , vendors etc.